Appearance

 }

-First, the software reads the config file.
+First, the pipelight executable reads your config file

 read config file and parse pipelines